-HT 690 HOSPITALITY MANAGEMENT INTERNSHIP VI

-International graduate students who are engaged in curriculum practical training (CPT) need to register for a hospitality management internship.
+HT 690 HOSPITALITY MANAGEMENT INTERNSHIP VI International graduate students who are engaged in curriculum practical training (CPT) need to register for a hospitality management internship.
 This course is for the sixth semester of CPT.
-O semester hours
+0 semester hours

-HT 700 THESIS COMPLETION
+HT 700 MONOGRAPH OR THESIS COMPLETION

-Graduate students who cannot finish their Thesis I or II course within the semester that they register for it will need to register for HT 700.
-Students need to enroll in this course every semester until the thesis is finished.
-I semester hour
+Students who cannot finish their monograph or thesis courses within the semester that they register will need to register for HT 700.
+Students need to enroll in this course every semester until the monograph or thesis is finished.
+1 semester hour